History of Muay Thai: from Muay Boran to modern Thai Boxing

-A brief history of Muay Thai: from ancient style to modern sports Muay Thai
+A brief history of Muay Thai: from the ancient style to modern sports Muay Thai

-The predecessor of Muay Thai style called Muay Boran can be traced to XVI century Siam - now known as Thailand - where it was developed as a deadly martial art that can be used on a battlefield.
+The predecessor of Muay Thai style called Muay Boran.
+It can be traced to XVI century Siam, modern Thailand, where it was developed as a military martial art that could be used on a battlefield.

 Muay Boran wasn't limited by any rules and the sole purpose of that fighting style was to kill or maim the enemy soldiers using any technique available, including headbutting and other brutal strikes.